tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 {"hello":"world"}
 ```

 Similar to the output of `mix deps.get`, we resolve, fetch, and compile our dependencies.
-Once `Mix.Install` is complete and we have our dependencies, we run our `IO.puts` and output the encoded JSON.
+Once `Mix.install` is complete and we have our dependencies, we run our `IO.puts` and output the encoded JSON.

+## Caching

-As a part of our first run our dependencies will be cached.
-As a result, subsequent runs (assuming the same version of Elixir and dependencies) will be much faster and not include dependency management:
+As a part of our first run, our dependencies will be cached.
+This means subsequent runs will not need to include any dependency management:

 ```bash
 › elixir mix_install_test.exs